Tracking and Mapping in Medical Computer Vision: A Review: Introduction

 \section{Introduction}

-To begin, we will define camera-based tracking and mapping in medical computer vision (MCV).
-By tracking, we mean the problem of taking the environment using camera data, and understanding the motion and position of objects in it.
-This motion includes be that of the camera, instruments, or tissue in the environment.
-By mapping we denote methods that take in data and create an persistent underlying representation that can be used for other applications.
-This underlying representation essentially provides memory state to tracking and mapping methods.
-In mosaicking for example, the map is an image, or for Simultaneous Localization and Mapping (SLAM) it is often a point cloud.
-Tracking and mapping of course often go hand in hand.
-By tracking and mapping, we mean methods which both create a map of the and perform tracking on the same scene.
-Finally, we note that we focus on methods which use cameras such as endoscopes, bronchoscopes, etc., but we omit methods such as microscopy.
+To begin, we define camera-based tracking and mapping in medical computer vision (MCV).
+In tracking, methods observe the environment using a camera and estimate the motion and position of objects in it.
+This motion includes that of the camera, instruments, or tissue in the environment.
+In mapping, methods take in data and create a persistent underlying representation that can be used for other applications.
+This underlying representation essentially provides a memory state to tracking and mapping methods.
+In mosaicking for example, the map is an image, while in Simultaneous Localization and Mapping (SLAM) it is often a point cloud.
+Tracking and mapping often go hand in hand.
+By tracking and mapping, we mean methods that both create a map of the scene and perform tracking on the same scene.
+We focus on methods that utilize camera-based imaging devices such as endoscopes, bronchoscopes and cytoscopes.
+However, it is important to note that while some methods employ these devices, others, such as microscopy, utilize techniques that are outside the scope of our discussion.

 To motivate the importance of these methods in medical applications, we will provide some brief background.
 For medical intervention involving cameras, be it controlling a robot, scanning autonomously, or using scans to guide the surgeon, it is extremely important to know where tissue is, and how it is moving.
-Likewise for diagnostics: in colonoscopy and bronchoscopy it is important to localize (find position) the camera in order to enable accurate surveys of the tissue and guide biopsies.
+The case is the same for diagnostics: in colonoscopy and bronchoscopy it is important to localize (find the position of) the camera to enable accurate surveys of the tissue and guide biopsies.
 This is important in easing the process for clinicians, in addition to improving outcomes for patients (e.g., for colonoscopy: earlier detection of cancers, and for minimally invasive surgery (MIS): better margins in tumor resection).
-The technical challenges to enable this require addressing the difficulty encountered in medical environments, some of which include low texture, specularity, deformation, blood, artifacts and smoke.
-With successful application of robust and efficient tracking and mapping algorithms, we could help improve patient outcomes, ease clinical tasks, and reduce cost of care.